Timbers beat Quakes 3-1, earn playoff spot

 The match was among the most closely watched on Decision Day, the final day of the regular season when all the matches are played simultaneously.
 In addition to the Earthquakes and Timbers, FC Dallas and the Colorado Rapids, were also vying for the final two playoff berths in the Western Conference.
 Dallas took the other spot with a 6-0 victory over Sporting Kansas City.

-The Timbers, who also got goals from Larrys Mabiala and Sebastian Blanco, were winless in their previous five matches, setting up Sunday’s deciding game.
+The Timbers, who got goals from Larrys Mabiala, Dairon Asprilla and Sebastian Blanco, were winless in their previous five matches, setting up Sunday’s deciding game.

+Afterward, San Jose coach Matias Almeyda reflected on his first season with the Earthquakes.

+“There was a big change in this group.
+We pretty much played with 85 percent of the same players that played last season, who were in last place with a bunch of goals conceded and not too many scored.
+When we joined San Jose we know it was going to be difficult, and we tried to make the team competitive through a system of play,” the Argentine coach said through a translator.
+“The team started out badly, then 60-70 percent of the season the team played excellently, and then the end of the season was also negative.”

-Brian Fernandez, who has 11 goals for the Timbers this season, was suspended for the match because she was shown a red card in last weekend’s 2-2 draw with Sporting Kansas City.
+Brian Fernandez, who has 11 goals for the Timbers this season, was suspended for the match because he was shown a red card in last weekend’s 2-2 draw with Sporting Kansas City.

 Portland also was without Diego Valeri because of a calf injury, as rumors continued to swirl about whether the Timbers’ captain would be back with the team next season.
 Valeri is seeking a contract extension with the team.

-San Jose defender Tommy Robinson was sent off during last week’s loss to the Seattle Sounders and wasn’t available to play.
+San Jose defender Tommy Thompson was sent off during last week’s loss to the Seattle Sounders and wasn’t available to play.

 Mabiala scored in the 29th minute, taking a cross from Jorge Villafana.
 He celebrated his second goal of the season by running to the sideline and tackling teammate Claude Dielna in front of the bench.